influxdata/docs-v2/content/kapacitor/v1.5/administration/configuration.md

 The basic principles of working with Kapacitor described there should be understood before continuing here.
 This document presents Kapacitor configuration in greater detail.

 Kapacitor service properties are configured using key-value pairs organized into groups.
 Any property key can be located by following its path in the configuration file (for example, `[http].https-enabled` or `[slack].channel`).
 Values for configuration keys are declared in the configuration file.

-On POSIX systems this file is located by default at the following location: `/etc/kapacitor/kapacitor.conf`.
-On Windows systems a sample configuration file can be found in the same directory as the `kapacitord.exe`.
+#### Kapacitor configuration file location
+Kapacitor looks for configuration files at specific locations depends on your operating system:

+**Linux**: `/etc/kapacitor/kapacitor.conf`
+**macOS**: `~/.kapacitor/kapacitor.conf`
+**Windows**: _same directory as the `kapacitord.exe`._

-The location of this file can be defined at startup with the `-config` argument.
+Define a custom location for your `kapacitor.conf` at startup with the `-config` flag.
 The path to the configuration file can also be declared using the environment variable `KAPACITOR_CONFIG_PATH`.
-Values declared in this file can be overridden by environment variables beginning with the token `KAPACITOR_`.
+Values declared in the configuration file are overridden by environment variables beginning with `KAPACITOR_`.
 Some values can also be dynamically altered using the HTTP API when the key `[config-override].enabled` is set to `true`.

-Four primary mechanisms for configuring different aspects of the Kapacitor service are available and listed here in the descending order by which they may be overridden:

-* The configuration file.
-* Environment variables.
+#### Configuration precedence
+Configure Kapacitor using one or more of the available configuration mechanisms.
+Configuration mechanisms are honored in the following order of precedence.

+1. Command line arguments
-* The HTTP API (for optional services and the InfluxDB connection).
+2. HTTP API _(for the InfluxDB connection and other optional services)_
-* Command line arguments (for changing hostname and logging).
+3. Environment variables
+4. Configuration file values

+{{% note %}}
-> ***Note:*** Setting the property `skip-config-overrides` in the configuration file to `true` will disable configuration overrides at startup.
+***Note:*** Setting the property `skip-config-overrides` in the configuration file to `true` will disable configuration overrides at startup.
+{{% /note %}}

 ## Startup